realA10001986/SID/README.md

 ### Connecting a TCD by wire

+Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.
+Therefore I strongly recommend a wireless BTTFN connection, see immediately below.

-Connect GND and GPIO on the SID's "Time Travel" connector to the TCD like in the table below:
+For a connection by wire, connect GND and GPIO on the SID's "Time Travel" connector to the TCD like in the table below:

 <table>
     <tr>